Redshift Security: Data Backups and Encryption Best Practices

 Now under “Manage access” click on :”Remove account” to remove the unwanted account:

-Some compliance and regulations like GDPR prevent data movement between restrictive areas e.g data containing EU based PII cannot exist in a US storage location.
-To ensure your organization remains in compliance it is recommended to disable the option to copy snapshots between regions.
+Some compliance and regulations like GDPR prevent data movement between restrictive areas e.g data containing EU-based PII can’t exist in a US storage location.
+To ensure your organization remains in compliance, it’s recommended to disable the option to copy snapshots between regions.

 Under the cluster page, click on “Actions” then choose “Configure cross-region snapshot”: